Update the Spotify Connect plugin - from July 2019 and on

 Do I have to update?

-This update affects only streaming from the Spotify app or the Spotify Web Player to the player when player is choosen as a streaming device.
+This update affects streaming from the Spotify app or the Spotify Web Player to the player when player is choosen as a streaming device.
 If you stream the Spotify app to the player you should update.

 Software updates in general